MayaTsach/Set-card-game/README.md

 # Set card game

 ## Overview
-The project imlements a simple version of the game “Set” using Java Threads and Synchronization.
+The project implements a simple version of the game “Set” using Java Threads and Synchronization.

 ## Project Structure